-Please refer to the BC Distance Education website (Links to an external site.)Links to an external site. for the Canvas Tutorial (Links to an external site.)Links to an external site. and for minimum hardware requirements.
+Please refer to the BC Distance Education website for the Canvas Tutorial and for minimum hardware requirements.
 The Distance Education Office telephone number is listed above.

-2. reading the specified materials.

-3. taking part in email discussions.
-Contacting me/fellow students can be helpful.

-4. keeping comprehensive notes/diagrams/maps relevant to course topics.

-5. timely completions of place location and module exams.
-You should not leave exams to the last minute in case you have a technical problem this is a very important consideration.

-6. reviewing the Bellevue College academic calendar for all details regarding registration and withdrawal policy and procedures and distribution of final grades.7. reading the Social Science Division's policy statement.

-8. if special needs are necessary contacting Disability Support Services at (425) 564-2498
+- 2. reading the specified materials. - 3. taking part in email discussions.
+Contacting me/fellow students can be helpful. - 4. keeping comprehensive notes/diagrams/maps relevant to course topics. - 5. timely completions of place location and module exams.
+You should not leave exams to the last minute in case you have a technical problem this is a very important consideration. - 6. reviewing the Bellevue College academic calendar for all details regarding registration and withdrawal policy and procedures and distribution of final grades. - 7. reading the Social Science Division's policy statement. - 8. if special needs are necessary contacting Disability Support Services at (425) 564-2498